balladeer/effective-enigma/burrow/content/01_introduction.md

 The man fished out some coins while I made his bowl.
 I fed them to the pay machine; when it failed to spit them back out, I handed over the food.

-He carried his meal over to the goop--six bowls of Burrow-made nutrient pastes--and begin spooning a spoonful of each onto the side of his bowl.
+He carried his meal over to the goop bar--six bowls of Burrow-made nutrient pastes--and begin spooning a dabs of each onto the side of his bowl.
 Next to neutrality, the Burrow's best known for its extensive microbe-farms.

-"_Sase_, you're supposed to say 'Welcome to the Hungry Human.
-Come hungry, leave human'."
+"_Sase_, you're supposed greet our customers with the motto."

 I finished marking transaction into the computer, using the time to steel myself, then stepped off my stool and turned toward my supervisor.
 Doiay and I were in the same grade, but like most humans, she was almost twice my height and had black hair.
 Hers reached past her shoulders, though she kept it wrapped up in a twist under her food net.

 Hair for her, scales for me: no one likes eating bits of the person who just served you.

 "I know, I know," I said, shaking my head, "I just...why bother, you know?
 No one comes here for the service."

 "Everyone comes here for the service."

 The finality in her words itched like molting scales.
 I turned away rather than keep looking up, hooking my right foot around the leg of my stool and sliding it over toward the stoves.

+"I'll do better on the next one."

-As I stirred and tossed a vat of simmering, Doiay checked the counter's food trays.
+As I stirred and tossed a vat of simmering pasta, Doiay checked the counter's food trays.
 The lunch rush we'd survived sat at their tables, enjoying (or not enjoying) their food, while we--like the employees of every other stall in the cafeteria--cleaned up, took stock, and prepared for the next meal.

 I again took up my spot near the front counter and waited for more customers.
-Staring out, my eyes softened, and my thoughts drifted towards my evening.
+Staring out, my eyes softened, and my thoughts drifted towards the upcoming evening.
 My shift ended before dinner, and with Teacher Kaysh letting me skip detention, I was free all night.
 I smiled, thinking about wandering the gardens, getting away from the harsh, dry air of the Shipyard, finding--

 "Excuse me, hello?"